yewon-lee/CSE-579-HW1/README.md

     python main.py --env reacher --train behavior_cloning --policy gaussian

 ## Files you need to touch:
-More details in the assignment spec TODO PUT LINK.
+More details in the [assignment spec](https://courses.cs.washington.edu/courses/cse579/24au/projects/homework1/CSE_579_Au24.pdf).
-- main.py (only for hyper parameter tuning)
+- main.py (only for hyperparameter tuning)
     - The assignment will ask you to change certain hyperparameters in main.py like the batch_size or number of training steps.
 - DiffusionPolicy.py (for the extra credit)
     - There are three different TODO blocks to implement diffusion policies.